 For example, suppose someone wants to take an office block, knock it down and build houses.
 People might say “Those houses will create traffic.”
 They will, but in planning, the Council can only consider traffic over and above what the existing offices would generate if they were fully occupied.

-Further information on planning applications including, copies of the plans are viewable on the council’s website by clicking here which will take you to a search page which allows searching by a variety of means to find planning applications.
+Further information on planning applications including, copies of the plans is viewable on the council’s website by clicking here which will take you to a search page which allows searching by a variety of means to find planning applications.

 The section for each individual application contains details on the application, along with information on who (at the council) and how the application will be dealt with (ie via the development control committee or by officer delegation).